gaobb/FR-TSVM/README.md

 # FRTSVM
-This package is a MatConvNet implementation of ["A Fast and Robust TSVM for Pattern Classification",Bin-Bin Gao, Jian-Jun Wang](https://arxiv.org/abs/1711.05406).
+This package is a Matlab implementation of ["A Fast and Robust TSVM for Pattern Classification",Bin-Bin Gao, Jian-Jun Wang](https://arxiv.org/abs/1711.05406).
 You can train frtsvm model for binary classification.
 This package is created by [Bin-Bin Gao](http://lamda.nju.edu.cn/gaobb/).

 ![GI](./figure/GI.png)